-a. be wary of sources offering information for favors or money.

-b. disclose potential conflicts of interest.
+- a. be wary of sources offering information for favors or money. - b. disclose potential conflicts of interest.
 IE: failing to label the content from a video news release in a TV broadcast story is a breach of ethics.

-c. hold those with power accountable.

-4) Be accountable.
-This requires that you:

-a. admit mistakes and correct them promptly.
-Libel law may be invoked if the mistake injures a news subject.

-b. stand up for what is right in the media organization.

-c. abide by the same high standards to which you hold others.
+- 102 Information Strategies for Communicators - c. hold those with power accountable. - 4) Be accountable.
+This requires that you: - a. admit mistakes and correct them promptly.
+Libel law may be invoked if the mistake injures a news subject. - b. stand up for what is right in the media organization. - c. abide by the same high standards to which you hold others.